 In January 2014, the QCB issued a circular to all commercial banks in Qatar (No. AR/2/2014) with instructions regarding the implementation of QCB Basel III requirements.
-The QCB minimum recommended capital adequacy requirements under Basel III were increased to 12.5 per cent. (including a capital conservation buffer of 2.5 per cent.).
-Commercial banks in Qatar are also required to maintain a minimum liquidity coverage ratio of 70 per cent. for 2015, to be increased by 10 per cent. each year to reach 100 per cent. in 2018.
+The QCB's minimum recommended capital adequacy ratio under Basel III is currently 12.5 per cent. (including a capital conservation buffer of 2.5 per cent.).
+Furthermore, banks identified as DSIBs are subject to an additional buffer, as determined by QCB for each identified DSIB.
+The DSIB buffer applicable to QNB is 2.5 per cent., which is being implemented in a phased manner commencing from 1 January 2016, with full implementation by 1 January 2019.
+QNB's minimum capital adequacy requirement (including capital conservation buffer and applicable DSIB buffer) is currently 13.1 per cent.
+Commercial banks in Qatar are also required to maintain a minimum liquidity coverage ratio of 80 per cent. for 2016, to be increased to 90 per cent. in 2017 and 100 per cent. in 2018.
 This is a stricter timeline implemented by the QCB as QCB Basel III requirements for maintaining minimum liquidity coverage ratio commenced on 31 January 2014, with implementation to be completed by 1 January 2019.
-QCB has undertaken extensive groundwork in order to implement QCB Basel III requirements including the initiation of a test phase.
+QCB has undertaken extensive groundwork in order to implement QCB Basel III requirements, including the initiation of a test phase.

 In addition, the Government has issued a Banking Law (13 of 2012) which is aimed at advancing the framework for financial regulation in Qatar and expanding the ambit of regulation to cover areas requiring new and enhanced financial regulation.
 It also lays the foundation for increased cooperation between the regulatory bodies in Qatar.
-The Banking Law, amongst other matters, mandates the QCB to act as the competent supreme authority in framing the policies for the regulation and supervision of all financial services and markets in Qatar, including the insurance sector which was previously regulated by the Ministry of Economy and Commerce (formerly known as the Ministry of Business and Trade).
+The Banking Law, among other matters, mandates the QCB to act as the competent supreme authority in framing the policies for the regulation and supervision of all financial services and markets in Qatar, including the insurance sector which was previously regulated by the Ministry of Economy and Commerce (formerly known as the Ministry of Business and Trade).
 The Banking Law may also change the way that current regulations are implemented or enforced.
 The QCB may not consult with industry participants prior to the introduction of new regulations, and it is not always possible for QNB to anticipate when a new regulation will be introduced.
 This creates a risk that the profitability of QNB may be adversely affected as a result of QNB being unable to adequately prepare for regulatory changes introduced by the QCB.
 Furthermore, non-compliance by QNB with regulatory guidelines implemented from time to time by the QCB could expose QNB to potential liabilities and fines.